 There may be occasions when either National Grid or our customers ask for work to be rearranged or altered in some way.
-In 2015/16, our initial draft plan was published in January, to enable customer feedback prior to publishing the final plan by 1st April.
+In 2016/17, our initial draft plan was published in January, to enable customer feedback prior to publishing the final plan by 1 April.

-There were no changes initiated by National Grid during the maintenance period for 2015/16 but we facilitated a number of change requests initiated by our customers; many of which were last minute or customers not notifying us of changes to their plan.
+There were no changes initiated by National Grid during the maintenance period for 2016/17 but we facilitated a number of change requests initiated by our customers; many of which were last minute or customers not notifying us of changes to their plan.
 This was primarily delivered by significantly improving our planning processes and placing customer impacts at the forefront of our decision making.

 To enable these changes we reviewed how we co-ordinated our field resources, and were able to improve our internal collaborative working as well as with our customers to ensure that all other maintenance activities were completed within the maintenance period.
-We received and responded to 6 customer driven changes during the consultation period of the plan (February to April), and realigned 9 days during the summer maintenance period (April to October) at customer request, demonstrating our commitment to be flexible to customers' requirements.
+We received and responded to 26 customer driven changes during the summer maintenance period (April to October) at customer request, demonstrating our commitment to be flexible to customers' requirements.